Real Options Relevant to Capital Inves ...

 An optimal board of directors does not exist.
 As such, boards vary based on the company’s size, structure, and type of operations.
 However, most governance codes stipulate that board members should reflect different expertise, backgrounds, and competencies.

 A company relies on the knowledge and labor of its employees, or human capital, to deliver its goods and services.
-In return, workers often want competitive pay, room for advancement, steady employment, and a safe and comfortable work environment.
-Employees’ interests are better aligned with the company’s performance when they have the option to participate in equity-based incentive schemes in addition to their duties as employees.
+In return, employees often want competitive pay, room for advancement, steady employment, and a safe and comfortable work environment.
+Employees’ interests are better aligned with the company’s performance when they have the option to participate in equity-based incentive schemes in addition to their financial interests as employees.

 Suppliers are the short-term creditors of a company whose main interest is to be paid as agreed for products or services delivered.
 Suppliers are interested in a company’s financial health and seek long-term relationships with it for mutual benefits.